jewelgonzalezz/earthquake-analysis-dashboard/README.md

 ## Key Insights

-- The Pacific "Ring of Fire" is clearly visible on the map — most earthquake activity is concentrated along this belt rather than spread evenly across the globe
+- The Pacific "Ring of Fire" is clearly visible on the map, most earthquake activity is concentrated along this belt rather than spread evenly across the globe
 - Indonesia had the highest earthquake count in this dataset
 - Earthquake frequency has stayed relatively stable year over year from 2020-2025, without major spikes